brendankellyODG/opendatagroup.github.io/Product Manuals/Java Model Runner/index.md

 ---
 # Java Model Runner

-Beginning with v1.5, FastScore supports models written in the Java language.
+Beginning with v1.5, ModelOp Center supports models written in the Java language.
 This includes the following types of models:

 * Generic Java code
 * POJOs exported from H2O